-1After sporadic and often short-lived attempts to ban or reduce tobacco consumption (Sloan 2002, p.
-149, Alston et.al 2002), public health campaigning grew steadily in intensity after World War II, following the first influential studies of the health effects of smoking such as the 1953 American Cancer Society and British Medical Research Council report, or the 1964 US Surgeon General's Report.
-Early analysis of these campaigns have suggested potentially unexpected effects (eg. Sumner 1971, Atkinson and Skegg 1973, Warner 1977, Schneider et al. 1981, and Engleman 1987, for a survey).
+2 After sporadic and often short-lived attempts to ban or reduce tobacco consumption (Sloan, Smith and Taylor 2002, p.
+149; Alston, Dupré and Nonnenmacher 2002), public health campaigning grew steadily in intensity after World War II, following the first influential studies of the health effects of smoking such as the 1953 American Cancer Society and British Medical Research Council report, and the 1964 US Surgeon General's Report.
+Early analysis of these campaigns have suggested potentially unexpected effects (eg. Sumner 1971; Atkinson and Skegg 1973; Warner 1977; Schneider, Klein and Murphy 1981; and Engleman 1987, for a survey).
 This might be due to the compounding of addiction and the cumulative effect of staggered shocks and each petering out with time.
 An example of the more recent evaluations of the effects of specific policies is Frieden et al. (2005).

-we follow the strategy proposed by Becker et al. (1994), and refined by Baltagi and Griffin (2001), to include forward levels of consumption, appropriately instrumented, among the explanatory variables for current consumption.
-Our main findings lend support to the rational addiction model: both forward and lagged consumption have significant effect on current consumption.
+current consumption on the future utility of their future tobacco consumption, and, to the extent that they can anticipate future exogenous changes, in, say, taxes or prices, they adjust their current consumption accordingly.
+Empirically, we follow the strategy proposed by Becker, Grossman and Murphy (1994), and refined by Baltagi and Griffin (2001), to include forward levels of consumption, appropriately instrumented, among the explanatory variables for current consumption.
+Our main findings lend support to the rational addiction model: both forward and lagged consumption have significant effects on current consumption.
 With regard to prices, our econometric analysis suggests a short run price elasticity of -0.19, a long run price elasticity with a higher absolute value of -2.76, and an implicit intertemporal rate of substitution of 0.29, as shown in Table 2 below.
 These figures are plausible and robust to different econometric techniques and model specifications.
-They are also in line with the corresponding magnitudes for existing studies in different countries and in different time periods.2
+They are also in line with the corresponding magnitudes for existing studies in different countries and in different time periods.3

 Besides price, the other main determinant of demand for tobacco (or indeed any goods) is income.
 While our tobacco data are very accurate, there are no measures of income at the same level of disaggregation, and we need to resort to appropriate proxies.
-We use yearly provincial data on the total revenues raised by a group of taxes, classified as "Business taxes", which together constitute a reasonable index of economic prosperity at the time, and whose definition and collection was consistent across the country.
-Using this proxy, the income elasticity of consumption is 0.06 in the short run, and 1.3 in the long run.
+We use yearly provincial data on the total revenues raised by a group of taxes, classified as "Business taxes", which together constitute a reasonable index of economic prosperity at the time, and whose definition and collection was consistent across the country.4 Using this proxy, the income elasticity of consumption is 0.09 in the short run, and 1.3 in the long run.
 This remains positive and statistically significant and robust to alternative proxies and different econometric specifications.
-We therefore conclude that tobacco was a normal good in Italy at the time.
+We therefore conclude that tobacco was a normal good in Italy at the time, as one would expect given the country's economic backwardness.
 Most recent studies of demand for tobacco products obtain instead a negative income elasticity (see the survey by Chaloupka and Warner 2000, p.
 1548), identifying smoking as an inferior good.
 Our paper therefore would suggest that the barrage of awareness anti-smoking campaigns and other government intervention might have had the effect of changing income elasticity from positive to negative, turning tobacco from a normal good to an inferior one.
 Unlike income, education appears to have had the same effect on tobacco consumption than it has today: lower education leads to higher usage.

-2A survey is Chaloupka and Warner (2000); examples of more recent work are Escario and Molina (2001), DeCicca et al. (2002), Farrelly et al. (2005), Lance et al. (2004), Adda and Cornaglia (2006).
+3A survey is Chaloupka and Warner (2000); examples of more recent work are Escario and Molina (2001); DeCicca, Kenkel and Mathios (2002); Farrelly, Pechacek and Chaloupka (2005); Lance et al. (2004); Adda and Cornaglia (2006).